-The COVID pandemic continues to present a grave threat to the health and wellbeing of Australia’s Indigenous communities.
-More than any other Australians, our Indigenous peoples are at greater risk due to higher rates of morbidity, poor housing and community infrastructure, and limited access to safe shelter-in-place options.
+The COVID pandemic continues to present a grave threat to the health and wellbeing of Australia’s First Nations communities.
+More than any other Australians, Indigenous peoples are at greater risk due to higher rates of morbidity, poor housing and community infrastructure, and limited access to safe shelter-in-place options.
 Issues of household crowding and decades of government underfunding have resulted in communities being ill prepared to face a pandemic.

 Indigenous Community Health Organisations have responded with urgency and agency; the early lockdown of communities and the implementation of ‘hard borders’ have prevented transmission thus far.
 However, the underlying risk factors present in remote Indigenous communities have not changed since the onset of the pandemic.
 COVID has shone a light on the vast disparity between Indigenous and non-Indigenous communities.

 Our agency stands in support of community led organisations (such as housing, health and human services) on the front line of this challenge.
 We have developed a series of resources, surveys and guides that create a pathway to allow residents to remain safely on country through place-based responses to the crisis.
-We are using these resources to support our advocacy to government for enhanced health and housing outcomes across all Indigenous communities.
+We are using these resources to support our advocacy to government for enhanced health and housing outcomes across all First Nations communities.

 Our agency is equipped to provide assistance to empower and inform communities to advocate and make decisions for themselves, based on the needs of their own people.
 We have compiled a series of writings, resources and case studies that do just that.
 Our work has been reviewed and enhanced by a range of Indigenous organisations, and we are grateful for their time and attention given the enormous challenges they face within their communities and Nations.

 Please reach out to us if you have any questions or would like assistance on matters relating to pandemic responses and Community Health Infrastructure.